Choice of Distance Measure Influences the Detection of Prior-Data Conflict

 Scopus search of researchers working at Utrecht University who published with ‘systematic review’ in the title.
 In total, 283 of these papers have been published in 2018.
 Systematic Reviews are “top of the bill” in research.
-The number of systematic reviews published by researchers increases year after year.
-But performing a sound systematic review is a…
+The number of systematic reviews published by researchers increases year…

 Introducing the Fling – An Innovative Serious Game to Train Behavioral Control in Adolescents: Protocol of a Randomized Controlled Trial

 Behavioral control weaknesses are a strong predictor of problematic behaviors in adolescents, such as heavy alcohol use.
 Heavy alcohol use at this young age can lead to health and school-related problems and is a severe societal problem.